kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

     role binding role binding for the namespace: *Admin*.
 This makes the profile owner the namespace administrator, thus giving them access to the namespace using kubectl (via the Kubernetes API).
-  - Istio namespace-scoped ServiceRole: *ns-access-istio*.
-This allows access to all services in the target namespace via Istio routing.
+  - Istio namespace-scoped AuthorizationPolicy: *user-userid-email-com-clusterrole-edit*.
-  - Istio namespace-scoped ServiceRoleBinding: *owner-binding-istio*.
-This binds the ServiceRole *ns-access-istio* to the profile owner.
-The profile owner can therefore access services in the namespace.
+    This allows the `user` to access data beloging to the namespace the AuthorizationPolicy was created in
   - Namespace-scoped service-accounts *default-editor* and *default-viewer* to be used by user-created pods in the namespace.
   - Namespace scoped resource quota limits will be placed.